Lesley Webber: 1973–84

-Lesley come to Port Charles in March 1973 and joined the staff at General Hospital to replace Dr. Tom Baldwin.
+Lesley came to Port Charles in March 1973 and joined the staff at General Hospital to replace Dr. Tom Baldwin.
 Lesley is haunted by memories of her past.
 She admits to Lee Baldwin, Tom's brother, that she is a widow while taking care of Lee's wife, Meg, who suffers from hypertension.
 Meg becomes convinced that Lee is having an affair with Lesley behind her back.
 Lesley grows close to Meg's son, Scott, which also angers Meg.
 Lesley resigns as Meg's doctor and is replaced by Dr. Steve Hardy.
 During a confrontation with Lee, Meg has a stroke and dies in July 1973.

 Lesley meets Augusta McLeod, R.N., who has arrived in Port Charles to stay with her cousin, Jane Dawson, R.N.
 This upsets Lesley because of her history with Augusta, who had an affair with Lesley's former husband Bruce.
 Lesley's marriage to Bruce ended when he committed suicide after their child died from sudden infant death syndrome.
 The two women talk about these past events at length.
 Augusta assures Lesley that she is not to blame for anything, especially because Bruce had told Augusta he took responsibility for the end of his marriage shortly before he died.
 Augusta and Lesley call a truce and Lesley helps Augusta gain a job at General Hospital.

 Florence Gray is one of Lesley's first patients at General Hospital.
 She suffers from stomach ulcers, which she blames on her troubled marriage with Gordon Gray.
 Florence starts seeing psychiatrist Peter Taylor.
 Florence tells Peter about her husband's affair with one of her students years earlier, in which the student had become pregnant and given birth to a child who died soon after.
 Peter tells Lesley about Florence's history and she reveals that she is the student Gordon had the affair with.
 Gordon re-enters Lesley's life and confesses his love to her, preparing to leave Florence and start a new life with Lesley.
 Lesley asks Dr. Steve Hardy to be taken off Florence's case, and convinces Gordon to stay with his wife.
 She is then tormented by the memory of giving birth and losing her daughter.